50% Rule: Church of England Free Schools

-The Church of England (CE) is establishing large numbers of new schools under the Free School programme.
+The Church of England (CE) established large numbers of new schools under the Free School programme.
 The Archbishop of Canterbury, Justin Welby, has said that the Church of England is moving away from selecting pupils based on religion.
 Responding to the proposal to remove the 50% Rule, their Chief Education Officer stated that "Our schools are not faith schools for the faithful, they are church schools for the community."
 However, campaign groups have said that the admissions authorities for CE schools frequently do not follow this advice.

 Some Church of England free schools go beyond what is required by the 50% Rule and have oversubscription criteria which allocate 100% of places without reference to faith, in line with many of their established voluntary controlled schools.

 One school's interpretation of the 50% Rule was judged to be unreasonable, because it designated Church of England primary schools, which themselves had faith-based admissions criteria, as feeder schools for the 50% of places that were being allocated without reference to faith.

 Following the Government's consultation on removal of the 50% Rule, one proposed CE Free School apparently published plans for oversubscription criteria that selected only 25% of places without reference to faith, prompting criticism that people were "jumping the gun" in assuming the change would go ahead.
 However, the school later said the policy description on their website had been incorrect.

 Other Faith Free Schools

-The Free School programme has resulted in the establishment of many new schools with several faith designations, including other Christian denominations, Jewish, Hindu, Sikh and Muslim, all of which are subject to the 50% Rule.
+The Free School programme resulted in the establishment of many new schools with several faith designations, including other Christian denominations, Jewish, Hindu, Sikh and Muslim, all of which are subject to the 50% Rule.

-Some senior members of the Jewish community have publicly supported the removal of the 50% Rule.
+Some senior members of the Jewish community publicly supported the removal of the 50% Rule.